gradle/gradle/design-docs/managed-component-model.md

 - Various types, such as `JvmClasses` and `PublicAssets` represent intermediate outputs.

-The implementation would be responsible for coordinating the rules when assembling the task graph, so that when a physical thing is to be built, the tasks that build its inputs should be configured, then added as dependencies of the tasks the build the target.
+The implementation would be responsible for coordinating the rules when assembling the task graph, so that when a physical thing is to be built, the tasks that build its inputs should be configured.
+When a physical thing is used as input, the tasks that build its inputs should be configured and attached as dependencies of those tasks that take the physical thing as input.

-The `components` report should show details of the intermediate outputs of a binary, the relationships between physical things and the entry point task to build the thing.
+# Feature 5: Plugin author uses managed types to define intermediate outputs

+This feature allows a plugin author to declare the intermediate outputs for custom binaries.

+Allow a plugin author to extend any buildable type with a custom managed type.
+Allow a custom type to declare the inputs for the buildable type in a strongly typed way.
+For example, a jvm library binary might declare that it accepts any JVM classpath component as input to build a jar, where the intermediate classes directory is a kind of JVM classpath component.

+## Implementation

+One approach is to use various annotations to declare the roles of various strongly typed properties of a buildable thing, and use this to infer the inputs of a buildable thing.

-# Feature 5: Build logic defines tasks to run executable things
+# Feature 6: Build logic defines tasks that run executable things

 This feature generalizes the infrastructure through which build logic defines the executable things and how they are to be executed.